haiwen/seafile-user-manual/en/file_folder_managing/restoring_deleted_files.md

 * In the deleted files list, you can restore file and folders.
 If a file or folder's parent folder has been deleted, it will be restored to the library's root folder.
 * Note that the trash bin only contains files and sub-folders deleted under the current folder.
 Files deleted in the sub-folders of the current folder are also included in the list.

-You can configure the retention period of delete files: [setting history retention period](setting_library_history.md)
+You can configure the retention period of deleted files: [setting history retention period](setting_library_history.md)